entrope/srnx/README.md

 Note the apparent disk bottlenecks for the laptop AVX2 version.
 The workstation had 64 GiB RAM, allowing these files to be processed from RAM.
-The ARM platforms ran from a USB3-attached SSD, with more read throughput than the parser could support.
+The Jetson and Raspberry Pi platforms ran from a USB3-attached SSD, with more read throughput than the parser could support.